vue-avengers/vue-composable-utils/docs/composable-utils/useLocalStorage.md

 const { value } = useLocalStorage('test', 1);
 ```

-`import { useLocalStorage } from "vue-composable-utils";` function Example() { // Declare a new state variable, which we'll call `value` ` const { value } = useLocalStorage("test", 1);` We declare a state variable called count , and set it to 0 .

 ## :rocket: Features

-`useLocalStorage` 2 adet parameter alır ve 1 adet özelliğe sahiptir.

-Özellik
+`useLocalStorage` has two parameters and one property

+Property

-1 - `value` --> Local storage'a eklemek istediğimiz değer.
+1 - `value` --> The data that is going to be stored in local storage

-Parametreler
+Parameters

 `useLocalStorage(key,value)`

-1- key --> Anahtarlar arasında geçiş yapmanız gereken durumlarda kullanılır.
+1- `key` --> Is used to switch between keys.

-2- value --> Depolanan veridir.
+2- `value` --> Stored data.

 ## :computer: Example

-You can see how it changes reactively using the example below.
+You can see how it works reactively applying the example below.

 <LocalStorageComponent />